 Lexington Law helped me take control of my credit.

-Lexington Law has helped me challenge unfairly reported and inaccurate items on my credit reports, and since I signed up with Lexington Law, my credit score has gradually improved.
+Lexington Law has helped me challenge questionable items on my credit reports, and since I signed up with Lexington Law, my credit score has gradually improved.

 Judgments Deleted from My Credit Report: